sungheeyun/sungheeyun.github.io/_pages/multi-agent-ai.markdown

 **Federated Learning Integration** Combined with federated learning approaches, privacy-preserving multi-agent systems can improve their capabilities through shared experiences without centralizing sensitive data.
 This is particularly crucial for regulated industries where data sovereignty and privacy compliance are paramount.

+Also, all of these are possible while preserving privacy and following privacy-preserving regulation (theoretically, technically, and becoming very fast practically) thanks to technology such as homomorphic cryptography!

 ## Business Model Innovation Through Multi-Agent Architecture

 These technical capabilities enable fundamentally new business models that weren't possible with traditional software or even single-agent AI systems: